Hosiery Terms Explained

-As mentioned earlier, sheers are most likely to suffer damage through rough handling or snagging with fingernails or similar.
-To avoid this we would advise the use of hosiery gloves, or indeed as one of our customers tips, washing up gloves!
+To avoid any damage to the hosiery through rough handling or snagging with fingernails or similar we would advise the use of hosiery gloves, or indeed as one of our customers tips, washing up gloves!

 This is normally considered to be 30 denier, a denier that is becoming increasingly difficult to find.
 Semi sheer allows a slight view of the skin through.

 The term opaque actually means not letting light through, but in the hosiery world we consider anything that we cannot see through as an opaque.
 This is normally classed as 40 Denier upwards.

 Due to the tighter weave of opaque tights they are much more resilient and tend to be much less likely to ladder or hole.
 Opaque tights come in a range of deniers as high as 200 or 300 denier and occasionally even higher.
 They are most popular in the winter and tend toward darker colours, though some of our manufacturers have an excellent range of brighter colours.